larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 #
 # THIS IS REQUIRED IF YOU DONT GET CACHYOS KERNEL:
 pacman -S --needed linux-zen linux-lts linux-zen-headers linux-lts-headers

+---
+REGARDLESS OF WHAT KERNEL YOU GOT, CONTINUE FROM HERE:

 # Install firmware and some core packages:
 # For AMD CPUs: